Raggejavreraige

-Raggejavreraige or Råggejávrrerájgge is a cave located in a mountain above the Hellemofjorden in the municipality of Hamarøy in Nordland county, Norway.
+Raggejavreraige or Råggejávrrerájgge is a cave located in a mountain above the Hellemofjorden in Hamarøy Municipality in Nordland county, Norway.
 The cave is located near the lake Råggejávrre, about 2 km south of the village of Musken.
 Råggejávrrerájgge is a limestone cave that has been eroded by this underground river.
 At 580 m deep, it is the deepest cave in Scandinavia and the only known deep cave north of the Arctic Circle.

 Regional Setting

 Generally, the area is a vast plateau (exceeding an elevation of 700 m above sea level) that is incised by the steep-walled Tysfjorden.
 Within the impermeable rock, there are three two-dimensional stripes of marble that run from the top of the plateau to below sea level (the fjord is 450 m deep), and continue on the other side.
 Raggejavreraige is located on the south side of the fjord within the westernmost stripe.
 In places, the cave occupies the entire width of the marble, which does not exceed 30 m.

 Road access to the cave is limited.
 The nearest road ends at the village of Drag (via Bodø), about 18 km to the north.
 From Drag, there is scheduled boat service that can be taken to the small village of Musken.
 Accommodations at the local school and arrangements for trailhead drop-off and pickup by motor-boat can be arranged from Musken.
 After a stiff hike on a good trail up to an elevation of 600 m the upper entrance area is reached.